juanigauna/todo-app/README.md

-# todo-app is and app developed in react-native using redux and redux-persist.
+todo-app is an app developed in react-native using redux and redux-persist.
 It allow add an todo, check and delete it.